-The deputy Secretary-General of the PS, José Luís Carneiro, considered this Saturday that any negotiations between the PSD and Chega would mean a rupture of the social democrats with their culture, accusing Rui Rio of having an attitude of “political conduct against the grain” .
+The deputy Secretary-General of the PS, José Luís Carneiro, considered this Saturday that eventual negotiations between the PSD and Chega would mean a rupture of the social democrats with their culture, accusing Rui Rio of having an attitude of “political conduct against the grain” .

 Only an attitude of “political conduction against the path of social and economic innovation can justify that the PSD is today in the stage of admitting to being able to negotiate with Chega.
-What, if it happens, would mean a rupture of the PSD with its social-democratic culture ”, accuses José Luís Carneiro, in a note released at the end of a visit to the municipal market in Leiria and a future business incubation center.
+Which, if it happened, would mean a rupture of the PSD with its social-democratic culture ”, accuses José Luís Carneiro, in a note released at the end of a visit to the municipal market in Leiria and a future business incubation center.

 “If Rui Rio opts for the experience of driving against the grain, he is at serious risk of collision with his social democratic constituency”, he adds.